cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 that are in the static manifests.

-For example, to generate the default latest manifest but change the watch namespaces to only be a specific namespace, you could run:
+For example, to generate the default latest manifest but change the watch namespaces to be only a specific namespace, you can run:

 ```shell
 kubectl cnpg install generate \